Chicken Cordon Bleu in Pastry Recipe

 - 1. On an ungreased baking sheet, separate dough into four rectangles; seal perforations.
 Spread 1 tablespoon cream cheese lengthwise down the center of each rectangle.
 Place ham widthwise over dough.
 Arrange chicken in center of each rectangle.
 Wrap ham around chicken.
 At each long end, pinch dough together around chicken, forming points.

-- 2. Bake at 375° for 15 minutes or until a meat thermometer inserted in the chicken reads 170°.
+- 2. Bake at 375° for 15 minutes or until a thermometer inserted in the chicken reads 170°.
 Top with slice of Swiss cheese; bake 5 minutes longer or until cheese is melted and pastry is golden brown.
 Yield: 4 servings.

 1 each: 428 calories, 26g fat (12g saturated fat), 66mg cholesterol, 807mg sodium, 24g carbohydrate (5g sugars, 0 fiber), 21g protein.